4.4 Pro Forma Adjustments

 acquisition date.
 In most business combinations, the acquirer will not

-be able to meet such criteria as of the acquisition date and will
+be able to meet such criteria as of the acquisition date unless (1) the

 As part of a business combination, a registrant may